 All new and returning students should submit their application for admission as soon as possible after the date applications are first accepted.
 Early applications secure earlier enrollment appointments.
-Check the 2005-2006 college calendar in the front pages of this catalog for the dates applications are accepted.
+Check the 2006-2007 college calendar in the front pages of this catalog for the dates applications are accepted or check our web page at www.palomar.edu/admissions for the most current information.